jayJs/jay-l10n/README.md

 ##Installation
 ```
 <script src="https://code.jquery.com/jquery-1.11.3.min.js"></script>
+<script src="/translations.js"></script>
 <script src="/l10n.js"></script>
 ```
+If you use jQuery 1.*, this should be compatible down to IE 6.

 ##Translations
-Use a javascript object to store the translations:
+Use a javascript object l10n to store the translations:
 ```
 var l10n = {}